Pylons/pylonsrtd/faq/pylonsproject.rst

 The Pylons Project was founded by the people behind the Pylons web framework to develop web application framework technology in Python.
-Rather than focusing on a single web framework, the Pylons Project will develop a collection of related technologies.
+Rather than focusing on a single web framework, the Pylons Project develops a collection of related technologies.

-The first package from the Pylons Project will be the Pyramid web framework.
-Other packages will be added to the collection over time, including higher-level components, applications and other frameworks which rely on a particular persistence mechanism (Pyramid does not).
+The first package from the Pylons Project is the Pyramid web framework.
+Other packages will be added to the collection over time, including higher-level components, applications, and other frameworks which rely on a particular persistence mechanism (Pyramid does not).
 Ben Bangert, the Pylons web framework project lead, is already aiming to develop layers above the core web framework.

 "The Pylons Project" was chosen to reflect the shared core ethos with the Pylons web framework: an overall effort combining the best parts from